About

 Through the Yoga Outreach program I brought the yoga to adult women at a drug and alcohol treatment facility in South Vancouver.
 Sharing yoga with women in recovery helped me as much as it helped the participants.

 The Yoga Outreach program also sponsored an after school program called “The Avengers”, where I taught yoga for children and youth with Autism.
-This program inspired me to continue working with younger people, as well as appreciate the gift of neurodivergency, although we did not call it that back then.
+This program inspired me to continue working with younger people, as well as appreciate the gift of neurodivergence, although we did not call it that back then.

 Neurodivergence is a term we now use for a brain that processes, learns or behaves differently from what is considered typical or “normal” function.
 What used to be considered a problem has grown to be more readily recognized for it’s societal benefit.
 Today, health care providers are ever more accepting that a spectrum of mental health conditions such as ASD, ADHD, traumatic brain injury, chronic dissociation, to name only a few, can be traced back to unresolved childhood trauma.
 Of course, this is not always the case.